-The Royal Opera House is not responsible for the privacy notices and practices of other websites even if accessed using links from www.roh.org.uk and recommends that you check the policy of each website you visit and contact its owner or Data Protection Manager if you have any concerns or questions.
+The ROH is not responsible for the privacy notices and practices of other websites even if accessed using links from www.roh.org.uk and recommends that you check the notices of each website you visit and contact its owner or Data Protection Manager if you have any concerns or questions.

 Despite all our precautions, no data transmission over the internet is 100% secure.
-So, we cannot guarantee the security of any information which you disclose to us and so wish to draw your attention to the fact that you do so at your own risk.
+We cannot guarantee the security of any information which you disclose to us and so wish to draw your attention to the fact that you do so at your own risk.

-As part of the services offered to you through the Royal Opera House website, the personal information you provide may be transferred to countries outside the European Economic Area (EEA).
-By way of example, this may happen if any of the computer servers used to host the website are located in a country outside of the EEA.
-If the Royal Opera House transfers your personal information outside of the EEA in this way, we will take steps to ensure that your privacy rights continue to be protected as outlined in this privacy notice.
+As part of the services offered to you through the ROH website, the personal information you provide may be transferred to countries outside the UK and the European Economic Area (EEA).
+By way of example, this may happen if any of the computer servers used to host the website are located in a country outside of the UK or EEA.
+If the ROH transfers your personal information outside of the UK or EEA in this way, we will take steps to ensure that your privacy rights continue to be protected as outlined in this privacy notice.

-The Royal Opera House may transfer your data to the USA to organizations such as Facebook, Google or Wordfly.
-The USA has weaker data protection laws than that of the EEA and therefore we will ensure that only organisations who are a part of the EU privacy shield initiative will handle your personal information.
-More details on this certification can be found at www.privacyshield.gov/welcome
+The ROH may transfer your data to the USA to organisations such as Facebook, Google or Wordfly.
+The USA has weaker data protection laws than that of the EEA and therefore we are working to ensure that they have suitable safeguards in place to protect the transfer of data.

 If you ask us to stop sending direct marketing communications to you, we will keep the minimum amount of information (e.g. name, address or email address) to ensure we adhere with such requests.